ClusterWS/ClusterWS/README.md

     restartWorkerOnFail: '{bool} will automatically restart broken workers. (dafault false)',
     brokerPort: '{number} dont change if it is not needed. (default 9346)',
     pingInterval: '{number} how often ping will be send to the client. (default 20000) in ms',
-    useBinary: '{boolean} will send messages between server and client in binrary good to use for production. (default false) '
+    useBinary: '{boolean} will send messages between server and client in binrary good to use for production. (default false) ', machineScale : {
+        // Look at the bottom of README for more information }
 }
 ```